For $6 a day, we make sure each client receives a fresh, healthy meal and a wellness visit 6 days a week.

 Q: How much does the service cost?

-A: Meals cost $5 per person per day.
+A: Meals cost $6 per person per day.
 We ask that you commit to at least 2 weeks of service.
 Subsidies may be available for those who are unable to pay based on income level, but there may be a waiting list.
 We will send you an invoice at the end of the month for meals delivered, then you can pay with a credit card or check.
 We do not take payments from insurance companies.

 Q: Who is eligible to receive a Meals on Wheels meal?

 A: Our services are available to any adult resident of North Port who is not able to shop for or prepare at least one nutritious meal per day.
 People of ALL incomes and ages may be eligible for meals.
 Meals on Wheels does not discriminate on the basis of race, religion, creed, color, gender, disability, or national origin.

 A: Meals are delivered Monday through Saturday between 9:30 am to noon.
 You may choose to receive meals every day, or as few as 3 days per week.

 Note: If you want us to leave the meal when you are not home or unable to answer the door, you must provide a cooler with ice, or we will not be able to leave the meal.
 You will still be charged even if we are unable to deliver the food.
 While we understand that occasional unexpected emergencies are inevitable, chronic absenteeism may be cause for suspension of services.

 Q: Do you offer substitutions for special diets?